"My dish of well seasoned food knowledge, tips & videos with a side of humor

 Having said that, while it truly is a blessing to have a fantastic range or the state of the art kitchen appliances, making your kitchen a more enjoyable place to cook isn’t always about the expensive “metal boxes” that make things hot and keep things cold.
 Sometimes, rather inexpensive accessories and tools can add greatly to your enjoyment of cooking or minimally, make it less of a chore.

-Not all of my suggestions can work for everyone or every space; certainly you have to be mindful of small children, pets and whatever size constraints you may have in your own kitchen.
+Of course, you are more than welcome to twist and turn these suggestions according to your space; certainly you have to be mindful of small children, pets and whatever size constraints you may have in your own kitchen.

 Consider hanging things up in clear view.
 Nothing is as aggravating as rummaging through a poorly lit, cluttered kitchen cabinet on your hands and knees to find a pot, pan or bowl.
 Hanging some of your most used pots, pans or devices in plain view can be a decorative and interesting addition to your kitchen.

 Music in the kitchen.
-With today’s access to tunes and even wireless speaker technology (I love my Sonos ® wireless system) singing and dancing your way through a casserole recipe has never been more easily done.
+With today’s access to tunes and even wireless speaker technology singing and dancing your way through a casserole recipe has never been more easily done.

 - A good quality, sharp knife (you hear this over and over again by the “pros” and there’s a reason why.
 It’s the most valuable investment you can make.